Skip to main content

 • durationMs (required): Duration in ms

-• focusPoint (optional): Required for manualZoom; ignored for trackingZoom.
+• focusPoint: Required for manualZoom (rejected if missing); ignored for trackingZoom.
 Percentages — {xPct, yPct} (0-100).

-• scale (optional): Magnification factor (1 = no zoom, 3.5 = max)
+• scale (required): Magnification factor (1 = no zoom, 3.5 = max).
+A zoom without a scale cannot be rendered.

 Update an existing zoom.
 Only provided fields change.Parameters: